Bangudae Petroglyphs: Sea animals

 The three turtles on the upper left of the main rock face appear to be guiding whales swimming in a group.
-Since sea turtles come to the shore to spawn between early spring and summer, they are often regarded in ancient myth as symbolic animals crossing the boundary of sea and land.
+Since sea turtles come to shore to spawn between early spring and summer, ancient myth often regarded them as symbolic animals crossing the boundary between sea and land.
 In the case of fish, heads of fish looking like sharks are depicted sideways, and there are salmon jumping above the sea surface.
-On later engravings there is the suggestion of a wooden fence, but since the inner outlines resemble fish and land animals are lacking the possibility of a fishpond has been considered.
+Sea birds are mostly described as flocking around the whales, which possibly were catching their prey.